Skip to main content

 3. Choose your custom data property as the condition trigger

-4. Set the rule (equals, contains, greater than, etc.)
+4. Set the rule (equals, contains, etc.)

 5. Define what happens when the condition is met